Hands-on tutorials: Enhanced sampling methods using GROMACS

 Scope/Outline

 In this course, we will first introduce the motivation for enhnaced sampling techniques and discuss key terminologies in Chapter 0.
-Subsequently, we will explore several kinds of enhanced sampling methods, including
+Subsequently, we will explore the following enhanced sampling methods:

 • Methods that use collective variables